(All fields required)

 Certification: Pediatric Nurse Practitioner, Good Samaritan Hospital / College of Mt.
 St. Joseph, 1978.

-Lori Ann McKenna, RN, MSN, CPNP Pediatric Nurse Practitioner
+Lori Ann McKenna, MSN, APRN, CPNP Pediatric Nurse Practitioner, Department of Anesthesia

 Optimizing pediatric pain management

 Nursing assessment of pediatric pain in verbal and nonverbal children

 Tracy N. Rogers, MSN, APRN, CNP Nurse Practitioner, Division of Anesthesia

 Tracy Rogers has been an employee with Cincinnati Children's for the past eight years.
 She started out as a patient escort before working as a PCA while she went through her undergraduate education.
 She worked as a floor nurse on A4N, gastroenterology, liver/intestinal transplant unit for the past five years after graduating from the College of Mount Saint Joseph with her bachelor’s degree.

 Rogers graduated from NKU in Spring 2012 with her MSN and started with the pain division as a nurse practitioner in August 2012.